 Your ETV surgery will be done in the operating room while you’re asleep.
 Once you’re asleep, the hair along your incision (surgical cut) line will be shaved.
 Your entire head won’t be shaved.
 A tiny hole will be made in the third ventricle of your brain to allow the extra CSF to drain into another area of your brain to be absorbed (see Figure 2).

-For more information, ask your nurse for the resource Patient Guide to Pediatric Endoscopic Third Ventriculostomy (ETV) Surgery, or search for it on www.mskcc.org/pe
+For more information, ask your nurse for the resource About Your Endoscopic Third Ventriculostomy (ETV) Surgery for Pediatric Patients

 Are there any restrictions on my activities?